Wondering about rose fertilizer? Fortunately, feeding these lovely plants isn’t as difficult as it may seem.

 Rose fertilizer products are applied to rose plants to support growth and flowering.
 Both organic and synthetic fertilizers are available, as well as different methods of application, including powdered, granular, water-soluble, and liquid fertilizers.

-While florist and exhibition roses are fed several times a month with a rotation of different products, the best rose fertilizer for garden roses tends to be a granular slow-release balanced rose fertilizer applied once in early spring and again in late summer/early fall.
+While florist and exhibition roses are fed several times a month with a rotation of different products, the best rose fertilizer for garden roses tends to be a granular slow-release balanced rose fertilizer applied once in early spring and again in late summer.
 Regular applications of compost and/or organic mulch are also helpful.

 Rose fertilizer basics

-Rose fertilizer is an integral part of overall rose care to help maintain the health and vitality of roses.
 There are a variety of different types of rose fertilizers available, including organic and synthetic options.
 While synthetic options are still widely available, more gardeners are now moving to organic products as they are generally more sustainable to produce and less likely to burn plants or pollute the wider ecosystem.
-Using rose fertilizer regularly and paying attention to potential problems can help keep your roses blooms healthy, reduce leaves from yellowing and ensure the plant remains productive all year round.

 The best time to use a rose fertilizer is when you first plant your roses, which will help them get off to a good start.
 As your roses grow, you should continue to use slow-release organic granular fertilizers once or twice a year to keep them healthy and productive.
-With proper care and attention, your roses will thrive and provide you with beautiful blooms for many years.

 “If you do choose to supplement with fertilizers, I would most definitely recommend going with an organic product, that is, one derived from natural sources rather than being synthetically manufactured.
 Some good choices include blood and bone meal, chicken pellets, liquid fish fertilizer, compost tea, seaweed, worm castings, and kelp-based products.”